Literary Techniques: Metaphor

 In this post, we explain what metaphors are, how they work, and how to discuss them in your essays.

-Welcome to our glossary of Literary Techniques METAPHOR post.
-This post gives a detailed explanation of one of the many techniques you can find in our Glossary of Literary Techniques for analysing written texts.
+Welcome to this detailed guide on one of the many techniques you can find in our Glossary of Literary Techniques for analysing written texts: Metaphor.

-In this post, we explain what metaphors are, how they represent meaning, and walk you through a step-by-step process for writing about them in your responses.
+In this post, we explain what metaphors are, how they represent meaning, and walk you through a step-by-step process for writing about them in your responses for Year 11 and 12 English.

 1. What is a Metaphor?